bundance/tray-design-system/README.md

 ### JavaScript vs TypeScript

 My initial thought was to write this using TypeScript.
 However, given that the test was only to take 4 hours, I decided against this in order to focus more on the functionality of the code and less on its type correctness.
-In addition, the components are not overly complex, and so TypeScript would be overkioll for this particular task.
+In addition, the components are not overly complex, and so TypeScript would be overkill for this particular task.

+### Pixel perfect

+The theme values adhere to those in Figma as closely as possible.
+However, sometimes the Figma values produced a result in Storybook that did not match that in Figma.
+Font weights in particular would sometimes render heavier.
+When this happened, I opted to go for a value that more closely matched the look of the Figma design rather than its actual value.

 ## What's missing